mk-pmb/ceson-js/doc/spec-v1.md

     * The plus sign is allowed only at the start or end or on both sides of line text.
 (Read: not in the middle.)
-    * String continuation does not impose any implicit limits about blank lines or comments, or about what kinds of strings can be concatenated.
+    * String continuation does not impose any implicit limits about blank lines or comments.
+(Read: Expect comments between parts of strings.)
-      (Read: Expect comments between parts of strings, even in object keys.)
+    * Although string concatenation in object keys is invalid (not valid in ES3), parsers may optionally support it.
   * Commas at the end of data containers, inside them:
     * The last value in a container may be followed by optional simplespace and a comma, if that comma is the last part of line text.